10 Common Difference Between Single Mother And Single Father

 Single mothers face a lot of problems, and society has certain presumed viewpoints.
 Here are some of them.

-1. Involvement at school
+1. Involvement in school activities

 2. Social stigma

-4. Less education
+4. Incomplete education

 Single Father Issues